The PROSPECT Reactor Antineutrino Experiment: Detector installation into HFIR

 The detector was tilted along its long axis by $0.7^{\circ}$ to prevent bubbles from being trapped in the optical grid structure.
 After purging the transfer lines, LiLS samples were taken for later study.
 The liquid was pumped at $\sim$3 liters per min.
 The height in the acrylic tank was measured by ultrasonic liquid level sensors and monitored by the DAQ system.
 The number of light pulses recorded by the PMTs varied strongly with the amount of liquid in a given segment and provided a clear indication when the LiLS started filling a given row of segments as seen in Fig.~\ref{fig-Fill}.
 Changes in slope of the liquid level were also visible when the liquid level rose above segment boundaries.

 When the liquid level approached the top of the top segments, pumping was stopped and the PMTs were turned off to make a visual inspection of the liquid level through 2 acrylic windows on the detector lid.
 Liquid was then pumped to cover the upper segment completely.
-The detector was restored to level and an additional 1/2 inch of LiLS was added.
-The measured ultrasonic levels were at this point unreliable as trapped gas in the monitoring tube prevented the liquid level from equalizing inside and outside the tube.
-Since the change in level with pump speed had been well verified, pumping for the last 1/4 inch was made without level measurements.
+The detector was restored to level and $\approx 1$cm of LiLS was added.
 Water was pumped into the space between the acrylic tank and aluminum tank in several stages during the LiLS filling process.

 The remaining LiLS in the ISO tank was pumped into three storage barrels and weighed.
 The difference between the weight of liquid pumped into the ISO tank and the storage barrels represented the weight of LiLS (4340 kg) pumped into the PROSPECT detector after correcting for the various liquid samples.
 Similarly, the weight of the water pumped into the detector (403 kg) was determined from the weight of the drums before and after filling.